-Last week’s ransomware attack was a major wake up call for the NHS
+Recent ransomware attacks are a major wake up call

-What was ‘good enough’ in cybersecurity a few years ago is woefully inadequate in 2017, as the UK’s NHS found out Friday.
+What was ‘good enough’ in cybersecurity a few years ago is woefully inadequate in 2017, as the UK’s NHS found recently.
 It fell victim to one of the largest ransomware attacks in history – something Europol described as “unprecedented”.

 Hackers’ technology in all sectors moves at an alarming pace, and organizations must be willing to stay on top of their cybersecurity game – none more so than healthcare firms.

 “While security remains a low priority for NHS management, they will increasingly fall victim to these kinds of attacks,” warns Jamie Moles, Principal Security Consultant at Lastline.
 “The National Health Service is one of the largest organisations in the United Kingdom.With an annual budget in the region of £116 billion, it is a massive target for cyber-attacks and currently, it’s a poorly defended target.”

 Interestingly, the NHS takes a very strict and sanitary approach to dealing with these attacks, shutting down almost all of its IT capabilities while it triages and treats the problem.
 Why would we expect any different from a medical organization?

 Ransomware is able to establish ownership of machines and networks through phishing, the practice where criminals trick a user on the network to click on a link which may look entirely legitimate, inadvertently triggering a complete shutdown of resources as seen around the world last week.